-Remember at the start, how I said: “It almost seems like a lifetime ago, as I’m back to the daily grind of work, parenting, shuttling kids, etc.” If I was still in a Kia Stinger, it wouldn’t feel like such a grind.
-To be honest, as a parent all you NEED is a basic car, that fits your family, and get you from point A to point B. I guess the original Kia designers had it right all along.
+Anyway, remember at the start, how I said: “It almost seems like a lifetime ago, as I’m back to the daily grind of work, parenting, shuttling kids, etc.” If I was still in a Kia Stinger, it wouldn’t feel like such a grind.
+To be honest, as a parent all you NEED is a basic car, that fits your family, and get you from point A to point B. The same would apply for getting a child in your family their first car, though you should think about having them run through florida traffic school, or the best school you can find in your own state, before eyeing any models of car.
+I guess the original Kia designers had it right all along.
 The new designers, however, figured out that you can still have a car that passes the Costco test, while delivering an exhilarating ride.
 Whether it’s a quick run for milk, or a weekend road trip, you can (in a Kia) make every outing epic.

 The above is an excerpt from THE AFTER SCHOOL SHOW – Watch now!